 AI translation isn’t perfect yet, not by a long shot.
 But the first baby steps have already been made with Microsoft’s Translator, implemented on Skype.

 Imagine the possibilities if you could talk to any executive in the world, without having to schedule a translator?
 How much more personable could you be if you weren’t relying on someone else for phrasing and intonation?

 Also, how much more flow would the conversation have if you didn’t have to wait in between each statement?
 Instant translation is one of the final pieces needed for a truly global economy to become reality.

 Dividing leads into increasingly specific groups to provide the best marketing and user experience is one of the original – and most publicized – goals of artificial intelligence, and for good reason.

-Before AI and modern data collection, the best that many brands could do was to segment audiences by geographic region, and possibly, by a few key demographics, like gender and age.
+Before AI marketing solutions and modern data collection, the best that many brands could do was to segment audiences by geographic region, and possibly, by a few key demographics, like gender and age.
 That’s all changed